 Imagine not only offering clients a breakthrough with psychedelics, but also having an entirely new framework for mental health and the knowledge to properly set up clients for a path forward.

-Watch the video to hear from a fellowship program participant about what it’s like to learn at the Integrative Psychiatry Institute and how we are different.
+Watch the video to hear from an IPI Psychedelic Assisted Therapy Program participant about what it’s like to learn at the Integrative Psychiatry Institute and how we are different.

 How we are different from other psychedelic therapy trainings

 Gain proficiency in a new therapy modality online in a year long format